henryw374/tempo/README.md

 ## TBD

 * observed behaviour will be that of the host api
-  * maybe not necessarily exactly the same on both platforms???
+  * maybe not necessarily exactly the same on both platforms? but afaik defaults for ambiguity resolution are the same on both atm
-  * maybe need to use PeriodDuration on jvm??